top of page

 STEKAskills is a Scottish Charitable Incorporated Organisation (SCIO) and has charitable status under the Charities and Trustee Investment (Scotland) Act 2005 (charity number SC048889).
 Here's our constitution

 If you'd like to get involved with STEKAskills, please let us know.
 Anyone who shares our aims and values is welcome.
-You don't have to give up much time - just come along to events or share our stories; or if you'd like to do an event, we'd be delighted to help and provide resources.
+You could intern with us, come along to events, share our stories; or if you'd like to organise an event, we'd be delighted to help and provide resources.

 We take our safeguarding and equal opportunities very seriously .
 To see our policies please click here: